Socle pairings on tautological rings: The Housing Theorem

-By the definition of $P$, if we change the order on $I(\lambda)\sqcup I(\tau)$ such that the order on $I(\tau)$ and each element of $P$ is preserved, all the conditions on the data are still satisfied.
+We note that if we change the order on $I(\lambda_l)\sqcup I(\tau)$ such that the order on $I(\tau)$ and each inverse image of $\varphi'$ is preserved, the failure partition $P$ does not change.
+We will therefore group these orderings together.